J4X-98/Writeups/Websites/DamnVulnerableDeFi/05_TheRewarder/writeup.md

 There’s a pool offering rewards in tokens every 5 days for those who deposit their DVT tokens into it.

-Alice, Bob, Charlie and David have already deposited some DVT tokens, and have won their rewards!
+Alice, Bob, Charlie, and David have already deposited some DVT tokens, and have won their rewards!

 You don’t have any DVT tokens.
-But in the upcoming round, you must claim most rewards for yourself.
+But in the upcoming round, you must claim the most rewards for yourself.

-By the way, rumours say a new pool has just launched.
+By the way, rumors say a new pool has just launched.
 Isn’t it offering flash loans of DVT tokens?

 You are provided with the code for the Accounting token: